6 Counterintuitive Ways to Increase Your Productivity

 Maybe this is very related to the concept of being self-driven and self-managed individual, in your professional and personal life.
 This is very important, because many people under the pressure of problems, risk and responsibility, give away their greatest power - they let other people make the important choices for them.
 But let’s not get too abstract about this concept, because it has a very practical nature.
 It means that, when you don’t have someone else managing your capacities, you take the initiative, and do things for the sake of practice, exploration, development … this is how to most brilliant people and performers build their skill set and attitude.

-Do Some Bigger Projects
+6. Take On Some Bigger Projects

 Doing small tasks quickly and successfully is the beginning of productivity and success, but don’t settle for that.
 Doing small tasks is also a way to get momentum and confidence, manage daily life and find fulfillment, but don’t run away from bigger projects also.
 Start small and build your way up.
 Challenge yourself with tasks that will take more than just a couple of minutes, or even hours.
 A project that may take a weekend, will open the way to confidence and skills to finish a project that will take a week or a month.
 Really amazing success rarely comes in just a couple of days.
 The project that are really life-changing will take at least a couple of years.